 Nathaniel D. Bastian

 Nathaniel D. Bastian, Ph.D. is a leader, practitioner, researcher, and educator of mathematical, computational, analytical, data-driven, and decision-centric methods to support the improvement and enhancement of decision-making in cyber security, national defense, military operations, human resources and manpower, healthcare, logistics, energy and finance.
-He is a decision analytics professional with expertise in the scientific discovery and translation of actionable insights into effective decisions using algorithms, techniques, tools and technologies from operations research, data science, artificial intelligence, industrial engineering, and economics to design, develop, deploy and operationalize decision-support models for descriptive, predictive and prescriptive analytics.
+He is a decision analytics professional with expertise in the scientific discovery and translation of actionable insights into effective decisions using algorithms, techniques, tools and technologies from operations research, data science, artificial intelligence, systems engineering, and economics to research, design, develop, and deploy intelligent decision-support models, tools and systems for descriptive, predictive and prescriptive analytics.
 He has authored over 60 refereed journal and conference papers, several book chapters, and one textbook.
 He is the recipient of numerous academic awards, honors and grants, to include a Fulbright Scholarship and National Science Foundation Graduate Research Fellowship.
 He serves as an Associate Editor for four journals, as well as Referee for over 20 journals.
 He is an active member of MORS, INFORMS, ACM, IEEE, SIAM, and AAAI.

 Ph D, Industrial Engineering and Operations Research, Pennsylvania State University, 2016

 MS, Econometrics and Operations Research, Maastricht University, 2009

 BS, Engineering Management (Electrical Engineering) with Honors, U.S. Military Academy, 2008